Synchrony Financial: History

-Synchrony-branded centers at public universities

-In 2016, the University of Connecticut's School of Engineering announced the launch of Synchrony's Center of Excellence in Cybersecurity.

-In 2018, Synchrony opened an emerging tech center at the University of Illinois.

-In 2019, Synchrony opened the Synchrony Digital Technology Center at the University of Connecticut's Stamford campus.
-During the dedication of the center, the company announced a $1 million donation to the "Connecticut Commitment" – an initiative aimed at helping lower-income Connecticut students attend the university, tuition-free.

-Synchrony operates "Innovation Stations" in Stamford, Connecticut; Chicago, Illinois; Kettering, Ohio and Hyderabad, India.

-Consumer Financial Protection Bureau and consumer class actions
+Regulatory and legal issues

-In June 2014, shortly before Synchrony's New York Stock Exchange debut, the U.S. Consumer Financial Protection Bureau and the Department of Justice reached a $225 million settlement with the company after it entered into a consent decree with the Consumer Financial Protection Bureau.
-The settlement stated that while operating as GE Capital Bank, the company had engaged in deceptive and discriminatory credit card practices, primarily surrounding nefarious enrollment practices for add-on programs such as financial hardship relief.
+In June 2014, shortly before Synchrony's New York Stock Exchange debut, the Consumer Financial Protection Bureau (CFPB) and the Department of Justice reached a $225 million settlement with the company after it entered into a consent decree with the CFPB.
+The settlement stated that while operating as GE Capital Bank, the company had engaged in deceptive and discriminatory credit card practices, primarily surrounding deceptive enrollment practices for add-on programs such as financial hardship relief.

-In 2020, consumer advocacy groups urged the Consumer Financial Protection Bureau and Comptroller of the Currency to investigate the use of PayPal Credit to pay tuition at for-profit schools, where students are generally ineligible for lower-cost federal loans.
+In 2020, consumer advocacy groups urged the CFPB and Comptroller of the Currency to investigate the use of PayPal Credit to pay tuition at for-profit schools, where students are generally ineligible for lower-cost federal loans.
 The advocacy groups classified the 24% interest rates, $40 late fees, and aggressive collection practices as "predatory."

-In May 2024, a class action suit was filed in New York alleging that CareCredit's interest rates of 32.99% violate state usury laws.
+In August 2024, a class action suit was filed in New York alleging that CareCredit's interest rates of 32.99% violate state usury laws.